AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 1. Establish BGP between Aviatrix Gateway and VGW in Transit VPC
 -------------------------------------------------------------------

 a.
-Create VGW at Transit VPC for Direct Connect that connects to on-prem.
-Enable BGP to exchange routes between VGW and on-prem network.
-Follow `the steps <http://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html>`_ for details.
+Create a VGW (the VGW is not attached to a VPC) that is used to connect to on-prem.
+For Direct Connect, follow `the steps <http://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html>`_ for details.
 For IPSEC configuration, refer to `this doc <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html>`_ for IPSEC over Internet configuration guide.

 #.
 Launch Aviatrix Gateway in the Transit VPC.
+This Aviatrix Gateway in the Transit VPC is the Customer Gateway (CGW) from VGW point of view.

 #.
 Create Customer Gateway (CGW) in Transit VPC with the following configuration:

    - Routing: Dynamic

-   - IP Address: Public IP of Aviatrix Gateway
+   - IP Address: Public IP of Aviatrix Gateway in Transit VPC.

 #.
 Create AWS VPN Connection in Transit VPC with the following configuration: